FPV RC Car

 Chassis and drive assembly

 Mount the four MG90S 360° drive servos into the main chassis base.
 Attach the small plastic brackets to each servo using two M2 screws, then fasten them.
-Attach the wheels firmly to the servo shafts.
-You might want to secure them with the small screw included with the servo kit.
+Attach the wheels firmly to the servo shafts and secure them with the included screw.

 Battery and electronics housing